There are currently no products in the cart.

 In this article:

-Whether it’s at the gym or on an internet forum, you’ve likely come across the concepts of counting macros or the macros diet more than a few times.
+Whether it’s at the gym or on an internet forum, you’ve likely come across the terms counting macros or the macros diet more than a few times.

 Counting macronutrients has become wildly popular in recent years amongst everyone from competitive athletes to casual gym-goers with body transformation goals.
 Whether you’re trying to lose fat or pack on muscle mass, keeping track of your macros can help you to look and feel your best.

-While this might sound complicated, it actually becomes quite effortless once you’ve got the hang of things!
-In order to get you started on your dieting journey, we’re covering all the ins-and-outs of counting macros.
+While this all might sound complicated, it’s actually pretty easy once you’ve got the hang of things!
+In order to get you started on your dieting journey, we’re covering all the ins-and-outs of how to count macros.

 What Are Macronutrients?

 Protein plays a number of important roles within your body.
-It is used it to rebuild tissue, produce enzymes and support the healthy functioning of your immune system.
-What protein is best known for, however, is its association with the muscle building process.
+It’s used to rebuild tissue, produce enzymes and support the healthy functioning of your immune system.
+What protein is best known for, however, is its association with the muscle-building process.

 Your muscles are actually made up of tiny proteins which are in a constant state of flux.
 Physical activity, whether it’s an intense workout or a leisurely walk, causes breakdowns in muscle proteins.

-In response to the breakdown of muscle proteins, a series of signaling events is set off in your body triggering something known as muscle protein synthesis (MPS).
+In response to these breakdowns, a series of signaling events is set off in your body triggering something known as muscle protein synthesis (MPS).
 In simplest terms, MPS refers to the process through which your body takes protein from your diet and uses it to repair and rebuild damaged muscle tissue.

-Carbohydrates are the body’s primary fuel source and are usually the majority of our total daily calorie intakes.
-Carbs come in a variety of forms including simple sugars and complex carbs.
-Starches, fibers, and sugars are all classified as carbs.
+Carbohydrates are the body’s primary fuel source and usually make up the majority of our total daily calorie intakes.
+Carbs come in a variety of different forms — starches, fibers, and sugars are all classified as carbs.